Watch-on-ladys-arm

 Simon Crookston, Partner, Corporate Tax

-We are seeing an increasing number of queries from our clients who would like to understand what the tax risks and consequences may be if they deferred tax payments and what options may be available to them and their business to manage their taxation liabilities in the current economic climate of increasing inflation and costs.
+We are seeing an increasing number of queries from our clients who would like to understand what the tax risks and consequences may be if they defer tax payments in the current economic climate.

 We have set out below an overview of:

-• the consequences which may arise as a result of payment delays
+• the consequences which may arise because of payment delays

 What are the due dates for tax payments?